Harry Potter: Wizards Unite versus Pokemon Go

-It's not unlike standing on the same corner in Pokemon Go, next to a blue Pokestop, where I can see red and yellow gyms in the distance and Pokemon spawning at my feet.
-I've played Pokemon Go on and off for three years and Harry Potter: Wizards Unite for a few days, but in the time I've spent with the Niantic's newest mobile game, it already feels different, because of how it makes uses of AR on Android and iPhone.
+It's not unlike standing on the same corner in Pokemon Go, next to a blue Pokestop, where I could see red and yellow gyms in the distance and Pokemon spawning at my feet.
+I've played Pokemon Go on and off for three years and Harry Potter: Wizards Unite for a few days, but in the time I've spent with Niantic's newest mobile game, it already feels different, because of how it makes use of AR on Android and iOS.

-While AR in Pokemon Go brings you into the game as a trainer, in Harry Potter: Wizards Unite, it servers a much broader function of immersing you into to new and wondrous magical world, seeing it almost like Harry Potter does after learning he's a wizard.
-Here's how Harry Potter: Wizards Unite and Pokemon Go compare in their use of AR and whether being more immersive makes for a better gaming experience.
+While AR in Pokemon Go brings you into the game as a trainer, in Harry Potter: Wizards Unite, it serves a much broader function of immersing you in a new and wondrous magical world, seeing it almost like Harry Potter does after learning he's a wizard.
+Here's how Harry Potter: Wizards Unite and Pokemon Go compare in their use of AR and whether being more deeply immersed makes for a better gaming experience.

 In-game maps are manageable in Pokemon Go